 Should I replace copper pipes?

 You do not need to replace copper pipes that are in excellent condition.
 However, if the pipes show damage or deterioration, or if you have acidic water, then you should replace copper piping.
-Leaching happens when highly acidic water comes into contact with water and deposits a blue-green scale on tubs, sinks, or other plumbing fixtures.
+Leaching happens when highly acidic water comes into contact with water and deposits a blue-green scale on tubs, sinks, or other fixtures.
 This does not only affect metal finishes; it also produces a bitter metallic taste.